AleTurchetta/Progetto-L2G/README.md

 Response to drastic metrics while following uncertainty (maybe add a drastic oracle function which is particularly nasty) Global Performance as measured by the Oracle Function

-See if results improve or simply
+See whether or not results improve.